The Very Best of Australia itinerary

 Alternative Stopover – Dubai

 We have based days 2 – 4 of this itinerary on a stopover in Singapore.
-Alternatively you may choose to stop in Dubai for the same price.
-All stopovers include transfers to and from the hotel, daily breakfast and a city sightseeing tour.
-If choosing Dubai, flight timings vary – please speak with one of our personal travel experts for more details.
+Alternatively you may choose to stop in Dubai for the same price – or if you are departing after 1st September 2018, you may choose to spend an extra two nights in Perth before the holiday starts instead.
+All stopovers include transfers to and from the hotel, daily breakfast and (if choosing Dubai) a city sightseeing tour.
+Flight timings vary on the alternative stopovers – please speak with one of our personal travel experts for more details.

 Day 3 – Singapore